-If a Service Personnel has obtained 120 credits this would result in a Higher Education qualification and makes them not applicable for this scheme.
 MOD and the relevant national education authority in England, Scotland, Wales and Northern Ireland pay for the tuition fees in full rather than the individual making a contribution towards the cost.

 Before making an application, Service Leavers are advised to first check the national position on existing support with the relevant national education authority (e.g. in England BIS or SFA).
 There may already be existing ‘free’ provision by another route e.g. those aged 25 years or under are already entitled to a first level 3 in England; free entitlement for all who fulfil the residency requirements on degree/HND level courses in Scotland; Welsh residents also attract some support for FE and HE provision.
 It makes sense for SL to explore alternative routes before considering support and access through the ELC ‘top up’ scheme, but there are safety measures in place to prevent any possibility of double funding.

 CLAIMANTS PLEASE NOTE: YOU ARE REQUIRED TO SUBMIT A CLAIM FOR EACH ACADEMIC YEAR OF THE COURSE.
 ONLY ONE YEAR OF STUDY SHOULD BE ENTERED ONTO EACH CLAIM FORM.

 In order to take advantage of the support claimants must: